 Pretty much every month of the year in Greece has some sort of festival or celebration going on, with large religious ceremonies and carnivals creating color and character in towns, cities, and islands across the country.
-Food plays a major role in Greek celebrations so whether it’s a national festivity or a name day for a relative, there is likely to be a feast and lots of sweet treats involved!
+Food plays a significant role in Greek celebrations, so whether it’s a national festivity or a name day for a relative; there is likely to be a feast and lots of sweet treats involved!

 New Year’s Day in Greece is a double celebration that combines classic New Year traditions with Christmas.
-Saint Basil is the Greek equivalent of Father Christmas so gift-giving is often saved for New Year’s/Saint Basil’s Day rather than 25th December.
-A vasilopita cake is usually baked (with a lucky hidden coin inside) and card games and family celebrations are the norms.
+Saint Basil is the Greek equivalent of Father Christmas, so gift-giving is often saved for New Year’s/Saint Basil’s Day rather than 25th December.
+A vasilopita cake is usually baked (with a lucky hidden coin inside), and card games and family celebrations are the norm.